insanity54/bitcoin-booth/README.md

 ##### What is Bitcoin backed by? ** @todo maybe not helpful for beginners? **

-Definately not authority.
+Definitely not authority.
 Bitcoin is backed by Math, and Energy.
 (Try corrupting those!)

 ##### How many Bitcoin are there? **@todo probably too much detail here**